Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ![MySQL query](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/MySQLQuery.png "[MySQL query]")

 This extension is used to map a MySQL query to a destination attribute.
 The MySQL query can include placeholders that are defined in up to four source attributes.
 The MySQL query to be applied is selected in the configuration.
 This mapping is mainly used for more logical assignments which cannot be mapped with other extensions.
-This extension is only available when the *Database and reporting* module is installed.
+This extension is only available if the *Database and reporting* module is installed.

+> [Info] Note that the change tracking mode is not working for the *MySQL* extension.

 ### Possible data type mappings